-Stock Ownership Guidelines for Executives
+Stock Ownership and Retention Guidelines for Executives

 M&T's philosophy has been to foster a culture for its NEOs to acquire and retain M&T common stock.
-To bolster this philosophy, M&T maintains formal Stock Ownership Guidelines for our executive officers in order to further align their interests with those of our shareholders.
+To bolster this philosophy, M&T maintains formal Stock Ownership and Retention Guidelines ("Stock Ownership Guidelines") for our executive officers in order to further align their interests with those of our shareholders.
 The Stock Ownership Guidelines mandate that executive officers own a significant amount of M&T common stock measured as a multiple of base salary as follows:

-Role Ownership Requirement (Multiple of Base Salary)
+Role Ownership Guideline (Multiple of Base Salary)

 Chairman and Chief Executive Officer 6x

 Other NEOs 3x

 Other executive officers 2x

 M&T requires its executive officers to achieve the targeted stock ownership levels within five years of first becoming subject to the guidelines.
 Once the ownership threshold is met, executives are expected to maintain the required ownership amount as long as they are subject to the guidelines.
-Shares counted towards these guidelines include any shares held by the executive directly or through a broker, shares held through employee benefit plans, and shares held as restricted stock, restricted stock units or restricted stock awards, whether vested or unvested, including PHSUs.
+Shares counted towards these guidelines include any shares held by the executive directly or through a broker, shares held through employee benefit plans, and shares held as restricted stock units or restricted stock awards, whether vested or unvested, including PHSUs.
 Unvested PVSUs and unexercised stock options do not count as shares held by the executive for purposes of the guidelines.
 If an executive officer fails to meet the requirements of this policy, the individual must hold 50% of all shares acquired from the settlement of equity awards, net of shares withheld for taxes or payment of exercise price, if applicable, until the executive meets the ownership threshold.
-As of the date of this proxy statement, all executive officers are in compliance with the Stock Ownership Guidelines.
+Pursuant to the Stock Ownership Guidelines, the NCG Committee reviews compliance with the Guidelines on an annual basis.
+As of February 28, 2022, all executive officers are in compliance with the Stock Ownership Guidelines or have committed to acquire shares within 90 days of an open trading window to achieve their targeted ownership level.